itsdarrylnorris/minecraft-bedrock-manager/README.md

 # Minecraft Manager

 Minecraft Manager helps backup your Minecraft server by storing backups of your server as zip files, sending Discord messages that a backup is underway, and sending custom messages to your Discord Community.

+:warning: This project still under active development; use it at your own risk.
+A lot things are going to change :).

 - [Building](#building)
 - [Installation](#installation)